Objects¶

 Objects created using native Imba classes are different than objects created using JavaScript constructors.
 Classes are covered in level 2.

-• Property access on a potentially nullable object is done with x?:key.
+x.key(parentheses are optional even with no arguments). - Property access on a potentially nullable object is done with

-• Can assign default value to properties with x:key ?= y.
+x[expr]works like in JavaScript. - Can assign default value to properties with

 The simplest way to create an object is the object literal syntax.
 This may come as a surprise to programmers coming from object-oriented languages where objects must be instantiated using classes.